 An excellent resource with more information about your rights and responsibilities is Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities.
 We also have copies available at the Academic Resource Center (ARC).

 The first step in making the transition from high school to college is participating in orientation.
 You’ll meet the people who can point you to available services and learn what to expect when you arrive on campus.
 Orientation is designed to get you started on the right foot as a college student.

 Internal Resources for You

-Reach out to the staff and services of the Ethel K. Smith Library, the ARC, your professors or your academic adviser or success coach.
+Reach out to the staff and services of the Ethel K. Smith Library, the ARC, your professors or your academic adviser.
 If you find they’re not ideal for you, let us know.
 We’re dedicated to your success, but we need you to work with us along the way.

 External Resources for You